Research

 Current Projects

 For the (space homogeneous) multi-species BGK (M-BGK) moment system of equations, I have proved existence and uniqueness of solutions, and established bounds on the asymptotic relaxation of the solution to constant steady state values.
-(Article submitted to SIAM Journal on Applied Mathematics (SIAP); see the arXiv.org preprint here.)
+(SIAM Journal on Applied Mathematics (SIAP) DOI Link; arXiv.org preprint here.)

 On the numerical side, I have developed an IMEX method that computes the implicit update of the moment equations using a nonlinear iterative solver to compute the implicit step for the collision operator.
-(Article submitted to SIAM Journal on Numerical Analysis (SINUM); see the arXiv.org preprint here.)
+(Article accepted for publication at SIAM Journal on Numerical Analysis (SINUM); see the arXiv.org preprint here.)

 Multi-Species Fokker–Planck Model

-Recently, I have been working on a Fokker–Planck type model for charged particle plasma dynamics.
-The model allows for freedom in the choice of parameters, which facilitates matching the momentum and temperature relaxation rates of the multi-species Boltzmann Equation with Coulomb potentials.
-The conservation, entropy dissipation, and equilibrium properties (H-Theorem) of the model have been established in our recently submitted paper.
-(Article submitted to Journal of Statistical Physics; see the arXiv.org preprint here.)
+More recently, I have been working on a Fokker–Planck type model for charged particle plasma dynamics.
+The model allows for added freedom in the choice of parameters, which facilitates matching the momentum and temperature relaxation rates of the multi-species Boltzmann Equation with Coulomb potentials.
+The conservation, entropy dissipation, and equilibrium properties (H-Theorem) of the model have been established in our submitted paper.
+(Article in review at Journal of Statistical Physics; see the arXiv.org preprint here.)

 Recent Collaborators